 Types of companies in Poland

-There are several types of companies
+A number of types of companies

-that can be incorporated in Poland.
+can be incorporated in Poland.
 Investors can choose between them based on the type of business they wish to engage in and the future development planned for the company.
 Investors can choose between:

 Our Polish law firm